AI4Society Home /

 Trustworthy Group Recommendation

-🎉 2024 IAAI Deployed Application Award for our AI application, <i>Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals</i> 🎉 NEW!
-Our paper that presents a novel system to recommend teams using a variety of AI methods has been accepted to IAAI-AAAI'2024 and received the Deployed Application award (can be enlarged).
+2. 🎉 2024 AAAI-IAAI Deployed Application Award for our AI application, <i>Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals</i> 🎉 See our past work on ULTRA, a novel AI-based system for assisting team formation when researchers respond to RFPs from funding agencies.
+It has been awarded the Deployed Application Award by AAAI-IAAI 2024 (can be enlarged on the right) and featured in AI Magazine 2024: [Paper] [Demo Website]

 Group Recommendation and Fairness